ashviniyer21/maze-maker/README.md

 The grid can also be resized to whatever dimensions fit your need by entering your new width and height, then pressing `resize`.

 To save a grid, click the `save` button, then select the path you want to save your file to.
-It will be saved as a `.mzmk` file, which is a required extension for loading levels to play.
+It will be saved as a `.mzmk` file, which is a required extension for loading levels to play. **Note:** Levels cannot be saved if they do not have exactly 1 start space and at least 1 end spaces

 ### Playing Levels
 To load a level, press the `select` button, select the file to upload, then click the `load` button.